Art and the Apocalypse

 Elizabeth Lev is an art historian who teaches, studies, and writes in Rome with a special focus on Renaissance and Baroque art.
-Her most recent book is How Catholic Art Saved the Faith: The Triumph of Beauty and Truth in Counter-Reformation Art, reviewed in Issue 34.
+Her most recent book is The Silent Knight: A History of Saint Joseph as Depicted in Art.

 From the earliest mosaics gracing church apses, images of the apocalypse have played an essential role in the history of Christian art.